jeffcampbellmakesgames/Entitas-Redux/readme.md

 ### Install via classic `.UnityPackage`
 The latest release can be found [here](https://github.com/jeffcampbellmakesgames/entitasredux/releases) as a UnityPackage file that can be downloaded and imported directly into your project's Assets folder.

-**Note**: If you install Entitas using a `.UnityPackage` you must also grab the latest release of `Genesis` as well from [here](https://github.com/jeffcampbellmakesgames/genesis.git) as it is not included.
+**Note:** If you install EntitasRedux using a `.UnityPackage` you must also grab the latest release of Genesis as well from [here](https://github.com/jeffcampbellmakesgames/Genesis) as it is not included.
 For better dependency handling, I would recommend using OpenUPM instead.

 ## Usage